Tips for Making Healthy Dinners for Kids

 Try the following tips to make your evening meal as nutritious as possible:

-- Be sure to include all five food groups in your meal.
+- Be sure to include all five food groups.

 - Dinner is a great time to introduce new foods to children.
 Remember, it can take 10-15 times of trying a food before a child will acquire a taste for it.